HomerReid/scuff-em/doc/docs/reference/Geometries.md

 ## 1. Simple Geometries: One or more compact objects (possibly nested)

-The simplest [[scuff-em]] geometries consist of one or more *compact objects* -- that is, finite volumes of homogeneous media, bounded by closed 2D surfaces.
+The simplest [[scuff-em]] geometries consist of one or more *compact objects*---that is, finite volumes of homogeneous media, bounded by closed 2D surfaces.
 In this case, all meshed surfaces in the geometry must be *closed* surfaces, and no two object surfaces may touch or overlap.
 Each surface is then associated with a single homogeneous material